PatrickTrentin88/wcet_omt/bin/install_tools/README.txt

 or any other directory in the file system where you desire to have z3 downloaded and installed.
 In the latter case, a symlink will be created in the current directory.

+It is possible to set DIR to be the super-directory of an existing z3 installation.
+However, please take notice that the installation script will attempt changing checking out the master branch and dischard any uncommitted change to the code.